iXab3r/EyeAuras.Wiki/scripting/examples/basic/hello-world.md

 ```csharp
 Log.Info("Hello, world!");
 ```

 ## Pressing Run
 ![](https://i.imgur.com/VP8JnWk.png)

 ## Voila!
 ![](https://i.imgur.com/JeZXXU8.png)

-Congratulations, this was officially the first step towards mighty scripts of the future.
+Congratulations, this was officially the first step towards powerful scripts of the future.

 # Oh, Manually Clicking Run Isn't Cool
-To make it not so straightforward, let's make our script run only when a certain key is pressed, for example, let it be `F1`.
+To make it a bit more interesting, let's set up our script to run only when a specific key is pressed, for example, let it be `F1`.

 ## Adding the HotkeyIsActive Trigger to the Aura
 ![](https://i.imgur.com/j7ma0e1.png)